 Walking the streets of New York City is incredible because of the sheer sensory overload.
 The traffic, the lights, the people, the pace, the movement, the colors, the food, and of course, the art.
 I love New York because of this sensory kaleidoscope feeling it produces, the way New York street artists have brightened the city over decades has made it an epicenter of creative expression.

 While remaining notorious for its crack down on graffiti artists who came to prominence tagging subway cars and rooftops, NYC is far from being wiped clean.
-Artists have divined art galleries in every public space available to them.
+New York street artists have divined art galleries in every public space available to them.
 When I go to New York, I walk for miles.
 I walk Manhattan, up and down, then across the bridges or on the ferry to Brooklyn, to see what I can see.
 There’s the Lower East Side and Greenwich, where you might expect to see street art, but it’s really in every neighborhood and borough, on every railing, billboard, signage, or low-hanging street light.

 In the past 5-7 years I’ve spent a lot more time in the city that never sleeps, each time tapping in to the incredible array of art you can enjoy on her streets; without ever stepping inside one of its many world-renowned galleries and museums.

 Ahead I unpack works from some of the street artists that have opened my eyes and now symbolize the thriving art gallery that are the streets of New York City.

 Phoebe in NY